anonc0v/QuantumCache/content/CIRO/Prosthodontics II/Adhesion.md

  - 20% organic (mostly type I collagen fibers, proteoglycans and glycoprotein)
  - 10-15% of water

-Why important to know histology?
+> [!NOTE]Why is it important to know histology?
-Adhesive failures = degradation of collagen matrix by **Proteolytic enzymes***: MMP (metalloproteinases)
+> Adhesive failures = degradation of collagen matrix by **Proteolytic enzymes***: MMP (metalloproteinases)

-1. why is it important to know how much water the enamel or dentin has?
+Why is it important to know how much water the enamel or dentin has?
+- helps you decide which bonding system/protocol to use

 Dentinal tubule morphology
 - WIDER near the pulp : diameter at pulp = 2-3 m; diameter at DEJ = 0.5 - 1